aboamer/student-cloud-service/README.md

 - So, your service is intelligent to not load on one service instance while there are others that could be used.
 - Spring Cloud Netflix Ribbon is deprecated.
 It was used to achieve client side load balancing.
 - @EnableEurekaClient is not needed anymore.

+### circuit breaker
+- Earlier Spring was providing Spring Cloud Hystrix but now its been deprecated and Resilience4j is being used.
+-